Cooperative Observer Program History and Quad Cities Current Equipment

 In 1890, the growing volunteer force was taken over by the Smithsonian Institution.
 It was not until 1953 that a plan was established to evenly blanket the nation with weather observers.
 Dr. Helmut Landsberg of the Weather Bureau conducted a study with Iowa State University to establish a method of filling in the open spaces of this volunteer network.
 As a result of this study, it was determined that there should be one weather station every 25 miles for estimating rainfall within an accuracy tolerance of ten percent.
 By 1990, the network had expanded to 10,000 sites.
 The most recent statistics estimate that there are 12,000 cooperative observers in the United States.

-To date, Mr. Edward G. Stoll, who took weather observations for 76 years in Arapahoe, Nebraska, has the longest history as a Cooperative Weather Observer.
-He had a 50 year award named after him.
+To date, Mr. Richard G. Hendrickson, who took weather observations for 84 years in Bridgehampton, New York, has the longest history as a Cooperative Weather Observer.
+He had an 80 year award named after him.
+On July 27, 2014, Hendrickson, age 101, received an award for his long standing service–84 years–to the nation.
+Since Hendrickson is the first in the history of the program to serve for more than eight decades, the new 80-year service award was named in his honor.
 Recently, Mrs. Ruby Stufft, a volunteer weather observer from Elsmere, Nebraska, received the first ever Ruby Stufft Award.
 This award will be presented to any observer who volunteers 70 years of their time.
 She recorded the weather for 70 years and became the first woman to reach that landmark.

 Types of Gages